hayathasen/alx-higher_level_programming-1/README.md

 ## Author:
-* **Manuel Dinis Júnior** <[lexxyla](https://github.com/manueldinisjunior)>
+* **Manuel Dinis Júnior** <[Manuel Dinis Júnior](https://github.com/manueldinisjunior)>

 ## Acknowledgements :pray:

 All work contained in this project was completed as part of the curriculum for ALX Africa SE.
 ALX Africa is an online full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
-For more information, visit [this link](https://www.alxafrica.com//).
+For more information, visit [ALX AFRICA](https://www.alxafrica.com//).

 <p align="center">